portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-5039 - Fix PX OCI uninstall when shared volumes are in use
 * PWX-5153 - In Rancher, automatically manage container volume mounts if one of the cluster node restarts

+## 1.3.2

+This is a patch release with bug fixes handling sharedv4 related issues

+* PWX-5351 - Reduce the `pxctl volume list` time taken when a large number of volumes are present
+* PWX-5443 - Handle sharedv4 server node restarts and reattach PODs consuming such volumes automatically
+* PWX-4411 - Show IP address instead of NodeID in volume commands that show the node information

 ## 1.3.1.4

 This is a minor update that improves degraded cluster performance when one or more nodes are down for a long time and brought back online that starts the resync process